denismunene2006-lab/student-hustle-hub/README.md

 - **Database:** MongoDB Atlas
 ---
 **Support**:😀
-If you like this project, consider giving it a star⭐🌟.
+If you like this project, consider giving it a star🌟.